KxSystems/docs/docs/learn/install.md

 === "Commercial users"

     Commercial versions of kdb+ are available to customers from [downloads.kx.com](https://downloads.kx.com).
-(Credentials are available from customers’ [Designated Contacts](licensing.md#obtain-a-license-key-file)).
+Credentials are available from the customer's [Designated Contacts](licensing.md#obtain-a-license-key-file).

     Requires a 64-bit interpreter and a `k4.lic` or `kc.lic` license-key file